-Long ago WhoreDog became a chiropractic patient at, my brother, Doc Smiley’s clinic.
-For the past 25 years Doc and WhoreDog have been fishing buddies.
+Long ago The WhoreDog became a chiropractic patient at, my brother, Doc Smiley’s clinic.
+For the past 25 years Doc and The WhoreDog have been fishing buddies.

-Jeff, the WhoreDog, is a retired never married long haul truck driver.
-With a detailed memory of every person (especially women) and every town he encountered in a lifetime of crisscrossing the USA, the WhoreDog is full stories.
+Jeff, The WhoreDog, is a retired never married long haul truck driver.
+With a detailed memory of every person (especially women) and every town he encountered in a lifetime of crisscrossing the USA.
+The WhoreDog is full stories.
 The WhoreDog is like a sailor, he had a girl in every port; his ocean was America’s highway system.
 But I quickly learned the term “WhoreDog” has a broader meaning than just a womanizer.
 A WhoreDog is a like a member of cult or fraternity.
-You have got to earn the right.
+You have to earn the right to be a WhoreDog.

-If Duck Dynasty held an audition for new a character, the search would stop with WhoreDog.
-WhoreDog graduated college with honors but never fit into the business mold.
-Today WhoreDog lives on 17 wooded acres hidden in the eastern Oklahoma hills with two Australian sheep dogs.
-WhoreDog is well read and recites scripture when the situation fits.
-Like most Oklahomans, WhoreDog’s political views are right of Right.
-He once studied to be a butcher.
-WhoreDog uses those butcher skills to efficiently process the deer and an occasional wild hog that venture on his property.
-With fresh meat and a large garden that provides fresh produce in the summer and canned vegetables (that he cans) in winter.
-WhoreDog spends most of his time fishin’.
-The beautiful cleaned fish he catches often become barter for many of life necessities.
+If Duck Dynasty held an audition for new a character, the search would end with The WhoreDog.
+For years he has lived hidden in the eastern Oklahoma hills on 17 wooded with two Australian sheep dogs.
+The WhoreDog graduated college with honors but never fit into the business mold.
+He is well read and recites scripture when the situation fits.
+Like most Oklahomans, The WhoreDog’s political views are right of Right.
+The WhoreDog studied to be a butcher.
+Today he uses those skills to efficiently process the deer and an occasional wild hog that venture on his property.
+With wild game and a large garden he lives on fresh meat, fish and vegetables in the summer and frozen protein and canned vegetables (that he cans) in winter.
+The WhoreDog spends most of his time fishin’.
+The beautiful cleaned fish that he catches often become barter for other of life necessities.

-WhoreDog knows the water.
+The WhoreDog knows the water.
 He knows the fish.
 He understands the weather patterns.
-With his genius for fishin ….and story tellin, WhoreDog could make a fortune as a fishing guide.
+With his genius for fishin ….and story tellin, The WhoreDog could make a fortune as a fishing guide.

 We were fishin’ this splendid fall day for catfish, Blue Cat to be specific.
 The Blue Cat is a genetic relative to the Bullhead, but that is where the comparison stops.
 Blues, as they are affectionately know, prefer clean water and feed almost exclusively on live shad.
 Fish lovers crave the sweet taste and firm flesh of fried Blue Cat filets.
 The preferred eating size for Blues is 3 to 8 pounds, but it is not unusual to catch them in the 15 to 30 pound range some much larger.